winstonpuckett/av-club/audio_engineer/proficiency_levels.md

 - Gain: Be able to run into the board so that compression is not overwhelmed and the slider itself is an effective tool.
 - Setup / teardown: Able to bring the stage to life and tear it down after service without assistance.
 - Applying Presets: Know how the presets are structured and be able to select a pleasing one from a group of candiidates.
+- Basic Routing: Know how to add or remove instruments from the stage using predefined input numbers.

 # Murcury